la-haute-societe/craft-elasticsearch/README.md

 		- that all the containers are running on the same shared network (see the networks parameter in the `docker-compose.yml` file, in our example, it is named `app_tier`).

-## Licensing

-This plugin is free to try in development environments, but requires payment to be used in production environments.
-The license fee for this plugin is $99 (license + one year of updates) via the Craft Plugin Store, then $29 per year for updates (optional).

-## Elasticsearch plugin Roadmap

-* Easy setup for suggest

 [![La Haute Société](resources/img/lhs.png)][lhs-site]

 Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in